What is Cellulitis?

 • Abscess: An abscess may form, which is a pocket of pus that forms under the skin.

-Cellulitis is most common on the legs and the feet.
+Cellulitis is most common on the legs and feet.
 If any of these symptoms worsen or spread, it is crucial to seek medical attention.

 Risk Factors

 Keeping the skin clean, dry, and covered is essential if you have a cut, ulcer, new tattoo, bite, or puncture wound.
-Avoid scratching and picking at the skin, wash your hands frequently, and avoid direct contact with others.
+Avoid scratching and picking at the skin; wash your hands frequently; and avoid direct contact with others.

 Treatments